-Providers must possess a current, valid Home and Community-Based Service Providers License to provide adult day care services and enroll as a Medicaid waiver provider. .
+Providers must possess a current, valid Home and Community-Based Service Providers License to provide adult day care services and enroll as a Medicaid waiver provider.
+Providers must also have a valid certificate of compliance as a Community Rehabilitation Provider (CRP) from Louisiana Rehabilitation Services or have 15 hours of documented initial and annual vocational-based training.

 Services are not available to recipients who are eligible to participate in programs funded under Section 110 of the Rehabilitation Act of 1973 or Section 602 (16) and (17) of the Individuals with Disabilities Education Act, 20 U.S.C.
-1401 (16) and (71)
+1401 (16) and (71).

-Services must not exceed eight hours a day, five days a week, and cannot exceed 8,320 1⁄4 hour units of service per POC.
+Services must not exceed eight hours a day, five days a week, and cannot exceed 8,320 1/4 hour units of service per Plan of Care year.

-Prevocational Services cannot be provided or billed for during the same hours on the same day as: Day Habilitation, Supported Employment models, Professional Services, Individualized and Family Support - Day/Night/Shared, or Center-Based Respite.
+Employment-Related Training cannot be provided or billed for during the same hours on the same day as: Day Habilitation, Supported Employment models, Professional Services, Individualized and Family Support - Day/Night/Shared, or Center-Based Respite.

 The service unit is 15 minutes.
-(See Appendix E for Rate and Billing Code information.)
+(See Appendix E for Rate and Billing Code information)

-Billing for this service is only allowed when the recipient and a direct service worker were both present.
+Billing for this service is only allowed when the recipient and direct service worker were both present.